carbon-os/tensor-ffn/README.md

 Training only the expert FFN is ~4× faster and uses ~10× fewer trainable parameters than full continued pretraining — with no changes to the base model.

+The speedup comes from three compounding effects: no gradients flow through the frozen base layers, activations do not need to be stored for the base during the forward pass, and the resulting memory reduction allows larger batch sizes on the same GPU.
+The forward pass still runs the full model, so the gain is on the backward pass and memory side — ~4× is the realistic number once that is accounted for.

+> **Note:** Actual throughput depends on batch size tuning, gradient
+> checkpointing settings, and sequence packing efficiency.
+The ~350k figure
+> assumes the freed memory is recovered via larger batches.
+Running with
+> default settings carried over from a full-training config may not realise
+> the full gain.

 ### inference

 Loads the shared expert (base model) and optionally loads a trained expert.